 Issue #3 Tempe shouldn’t have an AFRAP code!

-This section, in keeping with First Principals, above, shouldn’t exist in local codes, as it only affects roadway use which is covered quite neatly by ARS; compare to ARS 28-815A; Here is the proposed code:
+This section, in keeping with First Principals, above, shouldn’t exist in local codes, as it only affects roadway use which is covered quite neatly by ARS; compare to ARS 28-815A; Here is the proposed code (the strikethru and red reflects changes made between April and 7/30/2019):

 SEC.
 19-214. – GENERAL RULES AND PROHIBITED OPERATION.